Hope Is a Dangerous Thing for a Woman Like Me to Have – but I Have It

-"Hope Is a Dangerous Thing for a Woman Like Me to Have – but I Have It" (stylized in all lowercase) is a song by American singer Lana Del Rey.
+"Hope Is a Dangerous Thing for a Woman like Me to Have – but I Have It" (stylized in all lowercase) is a song by American singer Lana Del Rey.
 The track was released as the third single on January 9, 2019, through Polydor Records, to promote her sixth studio album Norman Fucking Rockwell!.
-It follows the singles "Mariners Apartment Complex" and "Venice Bitch".
+It followed the singles "Mariners Apartment Complex" and "Venice Bitch".

 Background

 In early January 2019, Del Rey posted a preview of the song on Instagram and said in a statement that it was a "fan track".
-The track was originally named "Sylvia Plath", in honor of the American poet whom she references in the song.
+"Hope Is a Dangerous Thing for a Woman like Me to Have – but I Have It" was originally named "Sylvia Plath", in honor of the American poet whom she references in the song.
+In an interview with Vogue Korea, Del Rey revealed the song took three years to finish and considers it "the most personal song among all my tracks".

 Composition

-"Hope Is a Dangerous Thing for a Woman like Me to Have – but I Have It" is a ballad with a "muted, underwater-sounding piano" and an "elegiac melody".
+"Hope Is a Dangerous Thing for a Woman like Me to Have – but I Have It" is an ambient ballad with a "muted, underwater-sounding piano" and an "elegiac melody".
 Producer Jack Antonoff said on Twitter that the track was recorded in his first recording session with Del Rey and that it was "recorded no click mostly live".
 He also commented its combination of "felt piano" and Del Rey's "perfect vocal" had "sounded exactly like that in the room".

 In the song, Del Rey discusses religion, family, troubled romance, her struggle with alcoholism, her "journey to sobriety", and her refusal of fame and complex relationship with the limelight.
-"Hope" also contains references to Sylvia Plath, after whom the song was originally named.
+The song also contains references to Sylvia Plath, after whom the song was originally named.

 Critical reception

 The song received widespread critical acclaim.
 Writing for Rolling Stone, Ryan Reed called the track "mournful" and a meditation on "religion, family, alienation and the myths that surround celebrity".
 Nick Reilly of NME said the song features Del Rey "delivering one of her most confessional offerings to date as she compares herself to troubled poetry icon Sylvia Plath".
 Trace William Cowen of Complex called it "delightfully minimalist".
 Winston Cook-Wilson of Spin found the track to be "exceptionally crafted" with "standout lyrics".
-Ahead of the release of the parent album, Billboard named it the best song recorded by Del Rey, describing the lyrics of the chorus as "most vulnerable moment in Lana Del Rey’s discography, and the most truthful".
+Ahead of the release of the song's album, Billboard named it the best song recorded by Del Rey, describing the lyrics of the chorus as the "most vulnerable moment in Lana Del Rey’s discography, and the most truthful".

+The lyric "Shaking my ass is the only thing that's got this black narcissist off my back" caused online controversy, with users claiming that it was related to the singer's feuds with rappers Kanye West and Azealia Banks and accused her of being racist.
+Conversely, fans of Del Rey commented that she could be referencing the 1947 film Black Narcissus or "escaping a personification of death" in the song.